-Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of i.
+Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset.
+All other borrowing costs are expensed in the period in which they occur.
+Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
+Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.

+i.
 Leases